Duxbury High School: History

 The first high school in Duxbury was established as a private secondary school on Tremont and Depot Streets at the behest of U.S. Congressman George Partridge in 1844.
 A public high school in the town of Duxbury was first proposed in 1866.
-Public secondary education in Duxbury was originally conducted in privately-owned buildings throughout the town.
+Public secondary education in Duxbury was originally conducted in privately owned buildings throughout the town.
 The town was unable to afford teachers' salaries from the outset.
 In 1868, an agreement between the Partridge Academy Trustees and the Town of Duxbury was reached, which allowed Duxbury's high school-age residents to attend the Partridge Academy.
-The Duxbury High School football team was established in the 1925-1926 school year, while schooling continued at Partridge Academy.
+The Duxbury High School football team was established in the 1925–1926 school year, while schooling continued at Partridge Academy.

 In 1927, a new high school building was constructed at 77 Alden Street for $85,000.
-The building served as the location of the Duxbury Ellison High School until 1997, when the Duxbury Free Library moved from the Wright Building to occupy 77 Alden Street.
-The Duxbury High School moved in 1997 to Saint George Street, where it remained until 2013, when the building was razed and replaced with playing fields.
+The building served as the town's high school until the early 1960s and as an elementary school until 1997, when the Duxbury Free Library moved from the Wright Building to occupy 77 Alden Street.
+Beginning in the early 60's, Duxbury High School occupied two sites on Saint George Street, where it remained until 2013, when both buildings were razed and replaced with playing fields.
 The present building housing the high school is located at 71 Alden Street.